EDITION 1 - SINGAPORE - 19 May 2023 - 18 May 2024

-Eastern Lowland Gorilla
+Love The Eastern Lowland Gorilla

 East Democratic Republic of the Congo (DRC)

-Also known as Grauer’s gorilla, the eastern lowland gorilla is the largest out of the four gorilla species and one of our closest relatives sharing 98% of our DNA.
-Their fur is jet black and the males develop beautiful silver fur on their backs as they mature, giving them the name silverback.
-They spend most of their time eating their favourite foods which include fruits, leaves, stems, bark, and on occasion small insects such as ants and termites.
+Also known as Grauer’s gorilla, the eastern lowland gorilla is the largest out of the four gorilla species and one of our closest relatives, sharing 98% of our DNA.
+Their fur is jet black, and the males develop beautiful silver fur on their backs as they mature, giving them the name "silverback."
+They spend most of their time eating their favourite foods, which include fruits, leaves, stems, bark, and, on occasion, small insects such as ants and termites.

-Eastern lowland gorillas are very social and very peaceful animals.
+Eastern lowland gorillas are very social and peaceful animals.
 They live in groups, from 2 to over 40 members, mainly female and led by a dominant male.
 About a third of the groups have two full-grown males, creating a harem.
 Females and males reach sexual maturity at different ages: 8 years old for females and 12 years old for males.
-A mother will give birth to one baby at a time who she will breastfeed for about three years.
-The baby will stay close to its mother for protection even when they start to walk at 35 weeks old.
+A mother will give birth to one baby at a time, whom she will breastfeed for about three years.
+The baby will stay close to its mother for protection, even when they start to walk at 35 weeks old.
 They will stay with her for three or four years before finding their own community once they reach sexual maturity.

 HOW TO HELP

-The sculpture will be aligned with the hashtags #LoveTheLast to raise unparalleled awareness about the sculpture’s cause across the globe.
+The sculpture will be aligned with the hashtag #LoveTheLast to raise unparalleled awareness about the sculpture’s cause across the globe.

 To help protect these animals, please donate to the WWF: https://www.wwf.sg/